 One of the figures depicted is Richard III, who is shown with a coin in his right hand; the symbol of treachery.
 In his other hand Richard bore a snake, another symbol of duplicity.
 The snake was later removed, but you can see its outline.
 The message is clear; Richard is being cast as a villain, perhaps responsible for the death of the saintly Henry VI.
 By portraying Richard as a villain, Henry VII is asserting his own right to the throne.

 The ceiling of the great hall boasts a marvellous collection of carved and painted angel bosses.
 Some of the angels are modern replica's, installed after the WWII bombing, but others are carefully restored originals.

-Aside from the great hall and tapestry, other historic chambers on view include the Prince's Chamber, with beautifully caved wooden panelling, and the Old Council Chamber, with a magnificent frieze incorporating the Coventry coat of arms.
+Aside from the great hall and tapestry, other historic chambers on view include the Prince's Chamber, with beautifully carved wooden panelling, and the Old Council Chamber, with a magnificent frieze incorporating the Coventry coat of arms.